lsphillips/crumble/README.md

 * `expires` (Date|String|Number, optional) - The expiry date of the cookie, if omitted, the cookie will expire at the end of the session.
 You can provide a date object, date string or a timestamp.
 If provided a timestamp equivalent to `Infinity` the cookie will be set to expire with date: `31 Dec 9999 23:59:59 GMT`.
 * `age` (Number, optional) - The duration (in minutes) of which the cookie can live.
 When defined, any provided expiry date is ignored.
 If set to `Infinity` the cookie will be set to expire with date: `31 Dec 9999 23:59:59 GMT`.
 * `path` (String, optional) - The path of which the cookie will be sent.
 Defaults to `/`.
 * `domain` (String, optional) - The (sub)domain of which the cookie will be sent.
 The domain can only be a domain that the current document is in, however cookies can cross subdomains.
-If set to `.`, it will set the domain to the root domain of the document, consequently making it available on all subdomains.
+If set to `.` the domain will be set to the root domain of the document.
 Defaults to the domain of the document (i.e. the value of `document.cookie`).
 * `secure` (Boolean, optional) - Indicates whether the cookie should only be passed over HTTPS connections.
 Defaults to `false`.

 Example usage: